-The amount of money you get depends on your age and who lives in your house, ranging from £100-£300 a year.
+The amount of money you get depends on your age and who lives in your house, ranging between £250 and £600 a year.

 What’s more, you should receive it automatically if you meet the age and residence criteria and receive another Government benefit including State Pension, Pension Credit, Jobseeker’s Allowance and Employment and Support Allowance.

-Ring the Winter Fuel Payment helpline on 03459 15 15 15 Monday to Friday, 8am to 6pm to claim
+Learn more here, or ring the Winter Fuel Payment helpline on 0800 731 0160 Monday to Friday, 8am to 6pm to claim.

 Cold Weather Payment

-If you’re entitled to other income-related benefits like Pension Credit, you’ll be eligible for cold weather payments.
+If you’re entitled to other income-related benefits like Pension Credit, you’ll be eligible for Cold Weather Payments.
 It’ll be paid automatically too.

 Warm Homes Discount

-It won't be paid to you directly, but a one-off lump sum that will be taken off your electricity bill.
-This usually happens some time between October and April.
+It won't be paid to you directly: it's a one-off lump sum that will be taken off your electricity bill at some point between September and March.

-- your name (or your partner’s) was on the bill
+your name is on the bill

 Insulation and heating schemes

-The financial support you receive depends on how the condition affects you, not the actual condition itself, but you’ll get between £21.80 and £139.75 a week.
+The financial support you receive depends on how the condition affects you, not the actual condition itself, but you’ll get between £26.90 and £101.75 a week.